 New Year’s Day

-A great way to get customers back in store in January is to offer a $10 gift card or store credit with a $50 purchase on Black Friday, or a similar kind of promotion.
+Get customers back to your store in January by including a gift card marketing campaign on your holiday sales calendar to drive traffic in November and December.
+For example, on Black Friday, you could offer a $10 gift card or store credit with a $50 purchase, or a similar kind of promotion.
 Make the free $10 card valid from Jan.
-1-31 only, forcing people to either use it or lose it that month.
+1-31 only, encouraging people to either use it or lose it that month.

 Lunar New Year